Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Methodology

 on each fold.
 See Appendix~\ref{app:theory} for definition of $L^2$ norms and a formal definition of $o_\P$ notation (here, $o_\P(\nt^{-\beta})$ denotes convergence in probability at $\nt^{-\beta}$ rates).
 Notably, this condition allows each individual nuisance estimate to converge at non-parametric rates, thus permitting coverage even when estimates of either $\alpha_0$ or $\mu_0$ are of lower quality.
 For instance, one could have

 and still maintain valid coverage.
+In other words, when we state that our estimator will provide valid coverage when \textit{either} (i) a model trained to predict human ratings using persona ratings and source data observed under sampling bias ($\wh{\mu}$), \textit{or} (ii) a reweighting model that corrects for sampling bias ($\hat{\alpha}$) is of sufficient quality, we refer precisely to this product of errors condition (Eq. \ref{eq:convergence_condition}).\looseness=-1

 We also note that the above convergence rate does not \textit{directly} depend on the quality of persona ratings.
 Rather, the persona ratings serve as an extra covariate onto which we can regress human ratings $Y$.
 When persona ratings are highly correlated with human ratings, we may obtain faster convergence rates for $\hat{\mu}$.
 However, this does not prohibit convergence even when the quality of persona ratings is low.
 This phenomenon is illustrated in our experiments below.\looseness=-1

 \textbf{Estimation Details.} In Theorem~\ref{thm:main} above, estimating $\mu_0$ is a standard regression task that can be accomplished using any off-the-shelf model (e.g.\ gradient boosted trees, neural networks).
 However, estimation of $\alpha_0(w, c)$, which is a complicated ratio of likelihood ratios and propensity scores, is more subtle.
 The standard approach for doubly-robust estimation would involve learning $\wh{\omega}$ and $\wh{\pi}$ separately (e.g., via gradient boosted trees) then estimating $\wh{\alpha}$ by taking the ratio of predictions produced by each model.
 However, because $w$ can occupy a high dimensional (e.g., text) space, the variance in this ratio can be quite high.
 This variance in turn propagates to downstream estimates.\looseness=-1